ParisNeo/lollms-webui/models/README.md

-Here you can drop your models
+Here you can drop your models depending on the selected backend Currently, supported backends are:
+- llamacpp
+- gpt-j